IuryOliveira567/dropbox-clone/README.md

 # dropbox-clone

-This is a Dropbox clone landing page i did to train my skills in html, css and responsive design.
+This is my first front end project, a Dropbox clone landing page i did to train my skills in html, css and responsive design.

 ### technologies used
   <div style="display: inline-block"><br/>